Don’t Question Your Mental Toughness

-There is “no question” about it.
 Did this cliche’ emerge in sports?
 I’m not sure, it’s just where I hear it most often.

-Mental toughness doesn’t ask questions.
-I don’t hear an athlete playing well, ask themselves “how are you playing so well?”
+Because I don’t hear an athlete that is playing well, ask themselves questions such as, “how are you playing so well?”
 “How are you so awesome?!”

 Questions during competition emerge after mistakes and they make sense, but they are rhetorical, and they aren’t answered.

 If you want to become more mentally strong then do this instead!

-Don’t question your own mental toughness!
+Don’t question your mental toughness!

 So, we need to give ourselves instructions about what to do NEXT.